zowe/docs-site/docs/user-guide/configure-certificates.md

 * [Server certificate](#server-certificate)
 * [Client certificate](#client-certificate)
 * [Self-signed certificates](#self-signed-certificates)

 ### Keystore
 The keystore is the location where Zowe stores certificates that Zowe servers present to clients and other servers.
 In the simplest case, the keystore contains one private key and a certificate pair, which can then be used by each Zowe server.

 When using a key ring, a single key ring can serve both as a keystore and as a truststore if desired.

 ### Truststore
-The truststore is used by Zowe to verify the authenticity of the certificates it encounters, whether communicating with another server, with one of Zowe's own servers, or with a client that presents a certificate.
+The truststore is used by Zowe to verify the authenticity of the certificates it encounters, whether communicating with another server, with one of Zowe own servers, or with a client that presents a certificate.
 A truststore is composed of Certificate Authority (CA) certificates which are compared against the CAs that an incoming certificate claims to be signed by.
 To ensure a certificate is authentic, Zowe must verify that the certificate's claims are correct.
 Certificate claims include that the certificate was sent by the host that the certificate was issued to, and that the cryptographic signature of the authorities the certificate claims to have been signed by match those found within the truststore.
 This process helps to ensure that Zowe only communicates with hosts that you trust and have verified as authentic.

 When using a key ring, a single key ring can be both a keystore and a truststore if desired.

 ### PKCS12
-PKCS12 is a file format that allows a Zowe user to hold many crytopgrahic objects in one encrypted, passworded file.
+PKCS12 is a file format that allows a Zowe user to hold many cryptographic objects in one encrypted, password-protected file.
 This file format is well-supported across platforms but because it is just a file, you may prefer to use z/OS key rings instead of PKCS12 certificates for ease of administration and maintenance.

 ### z/OS Key Ring
 z/OS provides an interface to manage cryptographic objects in "key rings".
 As opposed to PKCS12 files, using z/OS key rings allows the crypto objects of many different products to be managed in a uniform manner. z/OS key rings are still encrypted, but do not use passwords for access.
 Instead, SAF privileges are used to manage access.
 Java's key ring API requires that the password field for key ring access be set to "password", so despite not needing a password, you may see this keyword.